Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 *Definition*

-The concept of '**Gateway**' refers to the Bluetooth antenna that serves as a reference anchor, physically installed in the environment within the context of 'Tag tracking' technology.
+The concept of '**Gateway**' refers to the Bluetooth antenna that serves as a reference anchor, physically installed in the environment within the context of 'Tag tracking' solution.
 Each antenna installed in this context must have a corresponding Gateway object within the Nextome system.
 The Gateway object is uniquely identified by a specific serial number of the antenna, and it must necessarily be associated with the location where the antenna is installed.
 Once the corresponding Map object for the floor where the Gateway is installed is determined, its position is defined by two elements:

 1. The Map object.